 - After any tournament or league concludes that has prizing attached, CSL will reach out to all winners to collect their information.
 Teams or players have 30 days to submit the required information to CSL.
 Failure to submit prize information within 30 days may result in a forfeiture of prize (this will be handled at CSL's discretion)

 - At the conclusion of the collection deadline, CSL will process all payments through its finance department.
 Payments take up to 45 days from this point, pending complete information.
 If any team or player submits incorrect information, prize payments may be delayed

-For any CS:GO related questions - please feel free to email us at [email protected] or speak to an admin live during office hours on DISCORD in the CS:GO Tournament chat.
+For any Magic: The Gathering Arena related questions - please feel free to email us at [email protected] or speak to an admin live at the default match time on DISCORD in the MTG Arena Tournament chat.